Namibia: Mining and electricity

 Providing 25% of Namibia's revenue, mining is the single most important contributor to the economy.
 Namibia is the fourth largest exporter of non-fuel minerals in Africa and was the world's fourth largest producer of uranium.
 There have been significant investment in uranium mining and Namibia planned to become the largest exporter of uranium by 2015.
 However, as of 2019 Namibia continued to produce 750 tons of uranium annually making it a smaller than average exporter in the competitive world market.
 Rich alluvial diamond deposits make Namibia a primary source for gem-quality diamonds.
 While Namibia is known predominantly for its gem diamond and uranium deposits, a number of other minerals are extracted industrially such as lead, tungsten, gold, tin, fluorspar, manganese, marble, copper and zinc.
-Country's gold production in 2015 is 6 metric tons.
+Country's gold production in 2015 was 6 metric tons.
 There are offshore gas deposits in the Atlantic Ocean that are planned to be extracted in the future.
 According to "The Diamond Investigation", a book about the global diamond market, from 1978, De Beers, the largest diamond company, bought most of the Namibian diamonds, and would continue to do so, because "whatever government eventually comes to power they will need this revenue to survive".

 Although much of the world's diamond supply comes from what have been called African blood diamonds, Namibia has managed to develop a diamond mining industry largely free of the kinds of conflict, extortion, and murder that have plagued many other African nations with diamond mines.
 This has been attributed to political dynamics, economic institutions, grievances, political geography, and the effects of neighbourhoods, and is the result of a joint agreement between the government and De Beers that has led to a taxable base, strengthening state institutions.

 Estimates updated in 2022 suggest that two exploration wells in the offshore Orange Basin could hold 2 and 3 billion barrels of oil, respectively.
 The expected revenue could transform Namibia's domestic economy and facilitate sustainable development goals.

 Domestic supply voltage is 220 V AC.
 Electricity is generated mainly by thermal and hydroelectric power plants.
 Non-conventional methods of electricity generation also play some role.
 Encouraged by the rich uranium deposits, in 2010 the Namibian government planned to erect its first nuclear power station by 2018.
 Uranium enrichment was also envisaged to take place locally.